 The Cathedral: Huge cavern where shafts of sunlight dance on the floor.

 Tarpon Reef: High profile corals for a school of tarpon and a huge green moray.

 Coral Caverns: A series of winding caverns filled with clouds of shiny silversides.

 San Jacinto: 40ft.
 The wreck of a large steamship sunk in 1865.

 The Catacombs: A shallow, sun-splattered cavern with abundant tropical fish.

 Diving in the Bahamas is incredibly fun and exciting, but it can also be dangerous if you don’t have a lot of experience.
 The safety of you and your family is always a top priority.

-The average water temperature of the gin-clear water averages an amazing 80 degrees year-round.
-That makes it perfect for diving and every other water adventure.
+The water temperature averages an amazing 80 degrees fahrenheit year-round.
+That makes it perfect for diving and every other underwater adventure.
 If you’re planning to dive, always dive with a buddy and make sure you drink plenty of fluids.
-Use sunscreen between dives and after your last dive you should avoid flying for at least 24 hours to avoid the bends.
+After your last dive you should avoid flying for at least 24 hours to avoid the bends.
 Always tie your vessel to a mooring to prevent anchoring onto or damaging marine reefs.
 The Bahamas Dive Association cautions against shark diving with any operator other than its members as they adhere to approved guidelines to maximize safe shark interaction.
-Lycra skin and/or 3 to 5 millimeter wets suits are recommended when diving; however, your thermal protection should be based on your personal comfort.
+Lycra skin and/or 3 to 5 millimeter wetsuits are recommended when diving; however, your thermal protection should be based on your personal comfort.